-Environment Southland chairman Ali Timms says the council had to act quickly in February last year when it learned of the threat of the lagoon "flipping into a toxic and turbid algal soup" but acknowledges there has been criticism of its efforts.
+Environment Southland chairman Ali Timms says the council had to act quickly in February last year when it learned of the threat of the "The ecological health of our environment is fundamental to our lagoon "flipping into a toxic and turbid algal soup" but acknowledges being able to exercise our customary rights.
+We see it as a treaty issue and in everyone's interests that our water is clean. there has been criticism of its efforts.